Find Affordable College Courses

 San Marcos, TX

-You’ll be in good company if you decide to attend Texas State University.
-It ranked #4 on our 2023 Best Value General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
-Texas State is a very large public school located in the city of San Marcos.
+You’ll join some of the best and brightest minds around you if you attend Texas State University.
+The school came in at #4 on this year’s Best Value General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
+Texas State is a fairly large public school located in the city of San Marcos.

 Texas State undergraduate students pay an average of $22,559 in tuition and fees each year.
 After completing their Bachelor's Degree, agriculture graduates from Texas State carry an average student debtload of $21,927.